Reduce Stress and Improve Productivity

 The same study found that slides with nature scenes held the attention of test subjects better than slides with urban scenes.
 Marketing research (Krome Communications, Pittsburgh, Pa.
 2000) confirms that improved employee attitude and retention are top incentives for corporations to continue interior landscape contracts.

 Improve Humidity Levels

-Through a process known as transpiration, plants release moisture in office settings to create more comfortable humidity levels…exactly matching the human comfort range of 30% to 60%.
+Through a process known as transpiration, plants release moisture in office settings to create more comfortable humidity levels; exactly matching the human comfort range of 30% to 60%.
 This can lead to a more productive working environment for employees.
 In addition, when humidity levels in offices are too low, costly materials such as wood can become damaged and cracked.
 When levels are too high, condensation on windows and exterior walls can result in costly structural damage.
-By keeping humidity levels stable, interior plants can help to avoid the possibility of repair costs.
+By keeping humidity levels stable, interior plants can help to avoid the possibility of costly repair.